-The User Collaboration Grants Program strongly encourages collaboration between NHMFL scientists and external users of NHMFL facilities.
+The User Collaboration Grants Program strongly encourages collaboration between MagLab scientists and external users of MagLab facilities.
 Projects are also encouraged to drive new or unique research, i.e., serve as seed money to develop initial data leading to external funding of a larger program.

 While the User Collaboration Grants Program has no stated limits with regard to project awards, any two-year budget over $200k will need to be especially justified.

 For the pre-proposal stage only, reviewers will be instructed not to allow budget levels to affect their ranking, but to comment on appropriateness of budget levels.

-|October 18||User Collaboration Grants Program solicitation announced|
+|March 31||User Collaboration Grants Program solicitation announced|

-|October 25||System opens for online submissions|
+|April 7||System opens for online submissions|

-|April 18||PIs notified of pre-proposal decisions|
+|July 14||PIs notified of pre-proposal decisions|

-|May 19||Full proposal deadline|
+|August 31||Full proposal deadline|

-|July 1||Grants begin|
+|January 1||Grants begin|